SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

       }
    -> someFunction(1, secondParameterName: 2)

-By default, the first parameter omits its argument label, and the second and subsequent parameters use their parameter name as their argument label.
+By default, the first parameter doesn't have an argument label, and the second and subsequent parameters use their parameter name as their argument label.
 All parameters must have unique names.
-Although it's possible for multiple parameters to have the same argument label, unique labels help make your code more readable.
+Although it's possible for multiple parameters to have the same argument label, unique argument labels help make your code more readable.

 .. assertion:: non-unique-external-name